 What Is Anemia?

 Anemia is closely related to iron deficiency.
-According to the Centers for Disease Control and Prevention (CDC), iron deficiency is the most common nutritional deficiency in the U.S. Iron helps produce hemoglobin, and therefore the CDC estimates that almost 10 percent of women are iron-deficient.
+According to the Centers for Disease Control and Prevention (CDC), iron deficiency is the most common nutritional deficiency in the world.

-This is alarming considering the essential roles that iron plays, including facilitating with oxygen distribution.
-Your body needs iron to perform many functions throughout every single day.
-But it’s common for many people to live with low iron levels due to factors like blood loss (such as from menstruation), a poor diet or an inability to absorb enough iron from food sources.
+This is alarming considering the essential roles that iron plays, including facilitating oxygen distribution.
+Your body needs iron to perform many functions throughout every single day, but it’s common for many people to live with low iron levels due to factors like blood loss (such as from menstruation), a poor diet or an inability to absorb enough iron from food sources.

 - Pale skin